pnplusplus/OSDMenu/README.md

 - Override PS1 and PS2 disc launch functions with custom code that starts the launcher
 - Additional system information in version submenu (Video mode, ROM version, EE, GS and MechaCon revision)
 - Launch SAS-compatible applications from the memory card browser if `title.cfg` exists in the directory (see [config handler](#config-handler))
   This patch swaps around the "Enter" and "Options" menus and substitutes file properties submenu with the launcher.
+  To launch an app, just press "Enter" after selecting the app icon.
+  To copy or delete the save file, just use the triangle button.

 Patches not supported/limited on protokernel systems:
 - Automatic disc launch bypass
-- Custom button prompts
+- Button prompt customization
 - PAL video mode

-- Memory card browser patch might not work reliably on ROMs 1.00 and 1.01, the console might hang when trying to "Enter" an entry with no `title.cfg`.
+### Known issues as of the latest nightly build
+1. Currently, the memory card browser launch patch might cause issues when switching between the save files too quickly after the save file properties screen is opened.
+Known symptoms are:
+   - Incorrect save file sizes
+   - Browser getting stuck at grey screen when going back to the menu

+   The workaround is to wait until the browser calculates the save file size.

+### Configuration

-See the list for supported `OSDMENU.CNF` options [here](#freemcbcnf).
+See the list for supported `OSDMENU.CNF` options [here](#osdmenucnf).
 For every menu item and disc launch, it starts the launcher from `mc?:/BOOT/launcher.elf` and passes the menu index to it.

 ## Launcher